 - Clean your pillow covers weekly

-- Always remove your makeup and cleanse your skin with gentle, fragrance-free and chemical preservative-free products
+- Always remove your makeup and cleanse your skin with gentle, fragrance-free products

 Neck acne, like jawline and chin acne, is often associated with hormonal factors.
 Most often, the acne will appear on the upper neck, just below your jawline.
 While hormones are a common culprit for this form of acne, makeup can be another factor.
 When you think about washing your face at night, you may not think of your neck… because it’s not part of your face!
 But if you’ve applied or blended your makeup down your neck and don’t wash it off at night, these cosmetics may be clogging the pores on your neck.